thefuntastic/rust-tide-clock/README.md

 On Raspberry Pi, assuming you've got the appropriate screen attached, all display logic will be output to the screen via the GPIO pins.
 On other platforms (e.g. Windows), output will instead be saved to `tide-clock/resources/display.bmp`.
 Visual Studio Code will hot reload images on change, which allows effective development on other platforms

-## Cross Platform Compilation
+### Cross Platform Compilation

 If you're building on Raspberry Pi 3, running the project is simply a matter of installing rustup and calling `cargo run`.

+#### Gitlab CI cross compilation
-If you are cross-compiling, this [blog post](https://piers.rocks/docker/containers/raspberry/pi/rust/cross/compile/compilation/2018/12/16/rust-compilation-for-raspberry-pi.html) provides a guide to the considerations.
+This is the orignal method used during development.
+This [blog post](https://piers.rocks/docker/containers/raspberry/pi/rust/cross/compile/compilation/2018/12/16/rust-compilation-for-raspberry-pi.html) provides a guide to the considerations.
 The `.gitlab-ci.yml` file provides a working implementation of this on **Gitlab** (this is hosted on **Github** for distribution purposes only).

-If you are cross-compiling, you may also build a binary that will run on Raspberry Pi Zero and Raspberry Pi locally.
+You will need to host your own repository on gitlab in order to enable the ci script.

+#### Local cross compilation, provided by
+Generously contributed by @BartMassey, this details building for both Raspberry Pi Zero and Raspberry Pi from a local environment.
+Note: This method hasn't been tested in production, no guarantees included.

 You'll need a directory containing a `libopenssl-1.1.0g` installation targeted at `arm-unknown-linux-gnueabihf`.
 You can build this from source following the instructions in the [`rust-openssl`](https://github.com/sfackler/rust-openssl) `README`, but you might want to check the status of [Issue #1354](https://github.com/sfackler/rust-openssl/issues/1354) to see if you need to patch the source before trying to build.
 Then

 ```sh
 ./Configure --prefix=/foo linux-armv4 -fPIC